MiguelBorges1/MiguelBorges1/README.md

 <b><h2>👋  Hello, my name is Miguel</h2></b>

 I'm a Telecommunications Professional turning into a Network Engineer.
-I have several years of experience working with mobile technologies, both at vendors/manufacturers like Ericsson and Nokia, and at Network Operators, like Vodafone.
+I have several years of experience working with mobile technologies, both at vendors/manufacturers like Ericsson and Nokia, and Network Operators, like Vodafone.

 However,</br>
 👀  I’ve allways been interested in Networking, Cloud technologies and Cybersecurity.</br>